A complete guide to getting over a breakup and coming out stronger and happier than you were before

 After my divorce, I gave myself 7 days to cry and mourn.
 On the 8th day, I decided to pull myself together and make lemonade out of the lemons that I had suddenly been given with no advance notice.

 I made this journal to get over my breakup and it made me feel great.
 Not every day was great.
-There were some times when things seem overwhelming but I came out of it a stronger, happier and more fulfilled person.
+There were some times when things seemed overwhelming but I came out of it a stronger, happier, and more fulfilled person.

-Today, 18 months after my divorce it was one of the best things that happened to me.
+Today, 18 months after my divorce, it was one of the best things that happened to me.
 My life has improved in every way possible!

 I am more independent, I have fulfilled myself in ways I never dreamed of before the divorce and I am happier.
-I have achieved every one of the goals I set for myself right after the divorce and that has not only improved my life but my self-image as well as I now know that I can do anything I want to!
+I have achieved every one of the goals I set for myself right after the divorce and that has not only improved my life but my self-image, as well, as I now know that I can do anything I set my mind to!

 How long does it take to get over a breakup?